Leadership and management: a systemic perspective (CPD23)

 You will be sent the necessary login link about a week before the course start date.
 Should you have any concerns about the accessibility of remote delivery please contact us to discuss how we can best help you.

-- theoretical overview, drawing from a range of systemic ideas including a whole systems approach, coordinated management of meaning, social constructionism and narrative ideas
+- develop a theoretical overview, applying a range of systemic ideas to work situations – including a whole systems approach, coordinated management of meaning, social constructionism and narrative ideas

-- understanding your and other participants’ organisations and positions within these.
-You’ll be able to observe and reflect on ways of communicating and the range of possibilities available to in your practice
+- understand yours and other participants’ organisations and positions within these, observing and reflect on ways of communicating and the range of possibilities available to you in your practice

-- the task of leadership and different leadership styles
+- explore the task of systemic leadership, management and consultation

-- leadership – throughout the course, you’ll develop skills in taking up an ‘observer position’ in relation to your own behaviour and actions and those of others to effect change
+- develop skills in reflexive leadership, including taking up an ‘observer position’ in relation to your own behaviour and actions and those of others to effect change

-- the political and social context and organisational culture – systemic ideas are used to help make sense of the contradictions and complexities that occur in a variety of organisational cultures both within and between these and external environments
+- examine political, social and organisational contexts– systemic ideas are used to help make sense of the contradictions and complexities that occur in a variety of organisational cultures both within and between these and external environments

-- management of change – the challenge for leadership is how to manage and lead organisations that will survive but maintain their core values and identities within new contexts
+- reflect on the management of change – the challenge for leadership is how to manage and lead organisations that will survive but maintain their core values and identities within new contexts

 Library membership